What Is Hygroscopy

 What is hygroscopy?

-Why are hygroscopic materials important?
+Why are hygroscopic materials beneficial?

-What are typical examples of hygroscopic materials?
+What are some common examples of hygroscopic materials?

 How does hygroscopy affect electronics?